Resisting an Officer Without Violence, or With Violence

 I hate to say this, but the truth must come out.
 If you've been charged with Resisting an Officer Without Violence, chances are your arrest was not a pleasant experience (you may have even visited a hospital for your injuries).
 Not obeying the lawful command of a law enforcement officer can turn into a night in jail on a misdemeanor arrest for Resisting an Officer Without Violence.
 Or, there's a felony version for resisting with violence, in other words, "physically resisting" an officer's lawful command.
 Thus, resisting charges come in two types, (1) felony "with" violence and (2) misdemeanor "without" violence.

-One of the best ways to discover how a criminal charge works is to view the statute, section 843.02, and the jury instruction.
+Forgive me if this seems too obvious, but for those of you not familiar with the criminal justice system, one of the best ways to discover how a criminal charge works is to take a look at the statute, section 843.02, and the jury instruction.
 Starting with the misdemeanor Resisting an Officer Without Violence, in order for the State to prove this case three (3) elements must each be proven beyond every reasonable doubt:

 1) The Defendant resisted/obstructed/opposed the victim

 2) At the time, the victim was engaged in the execution of legal process or the lawful execution of a legal duty, and

 3) At the time the victim was an officer.

 If the charge is a felony Resisting an Officer With Violence, section 2) and 3) remain the same, but section 1) changes as follows:

 1) Defendant knowingly and willfully resisted/obstructed/opposed victim by [offering to do him violence][doing violence to him].